 Bennie Logan doesn't put much pressure on opposing quarterbacks, but he's a tremendous run defender.
-He did well after signing a 1-year "prove it" deal with the Chiefs last offseason, but more was expected from him.
+He did fine after signing a 1-year "prove it" deal with the Chiefs last offseason, but more was expected from him.

 Morris Claiborne signed a 1-year "prove it" deal with the Jets last spring.
 He played well until he hurt his foot, and he struggled as a result toward the end of the season.
 Claiborne has a lengthy injury history, so he's a major risk.

 Kayvon Webster is a talented cornerback, but is coming off a torn Achilles that could put him on the PUP list to begin the 2018 campaign.
 Still, Webster is just 27, so he still has some good years ahead of him.

 Ross Cockrell, CB, Giants.
 Age: 27.
 Signed with Panthers

 Ross Cockrell had been a solid starting cornerback for the Steelers, so it's odd that they only got a conditional seventh-round pick for him after acquiring Joe Haden.
 Cockrell is a decent player who won't turn 27 until August.

 Orlando Scandrick, CB, Cowboys.
 Age: 31.
 Signed with Redskins (2 years)